-It’s the fourth month of the year, believe it or not!
+It's the first month of the year, believe it or not!
 How are your new goals coming along so far?!
-Just because the excitement of the holiday season is over doesn’t mean that you’ve forgotten your goals for the year, right?
+Just because the excitement of the holiday season is over doesn’t mean that you've forgotten your goals for the year, right?
 And for you, one of those dreams might be starting a new business.

 Whether you want to ditch your 9-5 for good or you’re just beginning your passion-driven side hustle, one thing is sure: many people start their businesses with a lot of hope and excitement, but without the proper financial and legal structure.

 Of course, that might be the last thing on your mind.
 Why should you care if you don't have a legal and financial setup for a business that hasn't made you any money yet?

 But if you don't start out with the right foundation, you run the risk of a big-time income-tracking nightmare when you DO start making money.
 (Not to mention the potential problems if you get any income questions from the government...)

 How do you avoid all this?
 By giving your business a solid start in three crucial ways: a name, a registration, and a bank account.
 Not only makes your new business feel more “official,” but it also covers your interests as far as the government is concerned.
 (And we all know you can't put a price on peace of mind!)

 Where do you start, though?
 Does "order of operations" matter here like it did in algebra class?